EMCOR (EME)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, EMCOR’s 12.7% annualized revenue growth over the last five years was excellent.
+A company’s long-term performance is an indicator of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Thankfully, EMCOR’s 14.1% annualized revenue growth over the last five years was exceptional.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 EMCOR Quarterly Revenue

-This quarter, EMCOR’s year-on-year revenue growth was 16.4%, and its $4.30 billion of revenue was in line with Wall Street’s estimates.
+This quarter, EMCOR reported year-on-year revenue growth of 19.7%, and its $4.51 billion of revenue exceeded Wall Street’s estimates by 5.3%.

-Looking ahead, sell-side analysts expect revenue to grow 8.5% over the next 12 months, a deceleration versus the last two years.
-We still think its growth trajectory is satisfactory given its scale and implies the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 4.9% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and suggests its products and services will see some demand headwinds.
+At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 EMCOR has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 17.1% gross margin over the last five years.
-That means EMCOR paid its suppliers a lot of money ($82.93 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 17.3% gross margin over the last five years.
+Said differently, EMCOR had to pay a chunky $82.73 to its suppliers for every $100 in revenue.
 EMCOR Trailing 12-Month Gross Margin

-EMCOR’s gross profit margin came in at 19.4% this quarter, in line with the same quarter last year.
+EMCOR produced a 19.7% gross profit margin in Q4, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin